-But which one should you go with?
+But which product should you go with when looking for an anti diarrhea for dogs?
 Well, that depends on what you’re comfortable with and what your vet recommends.
 Some antidiarrheals have mild, natural ingredients while others use harsh chemicals.
 Don’t use the latter unless your vet recommends you to.

 Over-The-Counter Antidiarrheals for Dogs